alain-kubwayo/Search-Photos-JSONPlaceholder/README.md

 ## Deployment

-This project was deployed using Heroku and you can click [here](https://react-search-photos.herokuapp.com/) to view it live and search photos by album id.
+This project was deployed on Heroku and you can click [here](https://react-search-photos.herokuapp.com/) to view it live and search photos by album id.
 I hope you enjoy!